MakeSchool-Tutorials/Rotten-Potatoes-Part-Deux/P07-Adding-Bootstrap/content.md

 slug: adding-bootstrap
 ---

 Now that you have the user's experience mapped out and the functionality built, you can style your pages using Twitter's project [Bootstrap](http://getbootstrap.com/).
-Bootstrap is the web's most popular CSS framework.
+Bootstrap is the web's most popular **CSS Framework**.

 The main elements we will be using are the...

 * Grid
 * Navbar
 * Forms
+* Inputs
 * Buttons

 There is a lot more that you can explore and even extend and modify.